top of page

 The Zodiacal Light

-Around mid-February, you may catch a glimpse of the Zodiacal Light—a faint, cone-shaped glow rising from the western horizon after sunset.
-This rare sight is caused by sunlight reflecting off dust particles in space and is best seen from dark-sky locations.
+Around mid-February, observers in the UK may catch a glimpse of the Zodiacal Light shortly after sunset.
+This faint, cone-shaped glow rising from the western horizon is caused by sunlight scattering off dust particles in the plane of our solar system.
+Dark skies, no moonlight, and clear air are key to seeing this subtle phenomenon.

 Planets on Display

-• Jupiter shines brightly in the evening sky, visible soon after sunset.
+• Jupiter shines brightly in the early evening sky, visible soon after sunset.
+It remains one of the easiest planets to spot with the naked eye.

-• Saturn is setting earlier but can still be spotted low in the west just after sunset.
+• Saturn sets earlier as the month progresses but can still be seen low in the western sky just after sunset.

-• Venus continues to be a brilliant morning star, rising before dawn.
+• Venus continues to dazzle as a brilliant morning star, rising in the east before dawn.

 Join UKSN Banner.png